 The first step is for us to meet and discuss your unique case and the best way to achieve your status.
 At this time, an agreement may be reached regarding what legal services will be required and what is the cost.
 We recognize that immigration legal fees are a significant cost to most families and we will develop a plan to keep the cost reasonable for your situation.

-We are a law office focused on immigration and take time to prepare personalized statements and review required forms.
+Once we have agreed on the direction to take your case, we will prepare your submissions.
 In a recent study of refugee cases in Canada, there was a correlation between applicant’s success and the thoroughness of the submission.
 We take the view that each submission should be crafted to the situation of the particular applicant and we take pride in preparing well organized, complete and thoughtful submissions.
-If your case will require a hearing or an interview, we will work with you to prepare you for the process so that you are able to present all the facts of your case clearly to the official or board member.
+If your case will require testimony we prepare you for the process so that you are able to present all the facts of your case clearly to the tribunal.

 We have a limited roster of clients so that we are able to keep your case front of mind as the process unfolds.
 We take pride in being responsive to our client’s needs and provide after-hours contact information in case of emergency.